 sendRedirect, sends a temporary redirect response to the client using the specified redirect location URL.

-/developer/products/j2me/).
+The doGet method calls the getParameter method through the request object, passing in the paramName String Object and its value as a string pair, in this case url(NAME) and the actual URL(/developer/products/j2me/).
 A special sendRedirect method then passes the string to the browser and redirects the user to the desired destination.
 The doPost or doGet methods instruct the server about what it must do, whether printing information back to the client's browser, writing to a database, or simply redirecting the client to a requested URL.
 Within these methods you will use Java programming syntax to give specific instructions for the servlet to interact between the client and the server.

 A: A doGet() method is limited with 2k of data to be sent, and doPost() method doesn't have this limitation.
 A request string for doGet() looks like the following: http://www.allapplabs.com/svt1?p1=v1&p2=v2&...&pN=vN doPost() method call doesn't need a long text tail after a servlet name in a request.
 All parameters are stored in a request itself, not in a request string, and it's impossible to guess the data transmitted to a servlet only looking at a request string.
 (HttpServlet)